openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		}
 	}

-But let's add one more thing inside `setup()` before hitting run.
+But!
+Let's add one more thing before hitting run.
+Inside of `setup()`, add:

 	ofSetFrameRate(60);

-**[Note: do I need to explain framerate?]**
+The frame rate is the speed limit of our program.
+It is specified in frames per second (fps).
+Our program will not run the `update()` and `draw()` function more than `60` times per second.
+(Note that this is a speed *limit*.
+If our code inside of `update()` and `draw()` is really time consuming, our program will be slower than `60` fps.)

-Why do we care about setting the frame rate here?
+But why do we care about setting the frame rate here?
 We want to be able to accurately know (and control) how many rectangles our code will draw.
-We are drawing 10 each frame when the `draw()` function is called, but without setting the frame rate, we don't know how many times the `draw()` function will be called per second.
-By explicitly defining the frame rate as 60 frames per second, we can say that our code will generate 60 rectangles per second (`10 rectangles per frame * 60 frames per second = 60 rectangles per second`).
+We are drawing 10 rectangles each frame when the `draw()` function is called with the mouse pressed, but without setting the frame rate, we don't know how many times the `draw()` function will be called per second.
+By explicitly defining the frame rate as 60 frames per second, we can say that our code will generate 60 rectangles per second when the mouse is pressed: `10 rectangles per frame * 60 frames per second = 60 rectangles per second`.

-So what happens when we try using our new rectangle brush?
-You get a messy, box-shaped spread of random rectangles.
-Things are slowly becoming more interesting as you might have been expecting to see a circular spread?
-Since we said that `xOffset` and `yOffset` could be random values between -40 and 40, we were actually picking values from a rectangular region of space.
-You can imagine the boundaries of that region by thinking about what happens when `xOffset` and `yOffset` take on their extreme values (e.g. [`xOffset`, `yOffset`] values of [-40, -40], [40, -40], [40, 40], [-40, 40]).
+Compile, run and we get a messy, box-shaped spread of random rectangles.
+Things are slowly becoming more interesting.
+But why didn't our code generate a circular spread?
+Since `xOffset` and `yOffset` could be any random values between `-40` and `40`, we were actually picking random locations from a rectangular region of space.
+We can imagine the boundaries of that region by thinking about what happens when `xOffset` and `yOffset` take on their most extreme values, i.e. (`xOffset`, `yOffset`) values of ('-40', '-40'), ('40', '-40'), ('40', '40'), ('-40', '40').

-To generate a circular spread, we need to introduce a bit of mathematics.
+To generate a circular spread, we need to introduce a tiny bit of mathematics.
 If we want to pick a random point that lives within a circle of a particular size, it helps to think in terms of angles.
 Imagine that we are at the center of a circle.
 If we rotate a random amount (let's call this the *polar angle*) and then move a random distance (let's call this the *polar radius*), we will end up in a random location within the circle (assuming we don't walk so far that we cross the boundary of our circle).
-We've defined a point in space by a polar angle and a polar radius instead of using an x coordinate and a y coordinate.
+What we have just done is define a point in space by a polar angle and a polar radius instead of using an x coordinate and a y coordinate.
 We have just begun to think think in terms of [polar coordinates](http://en.wikipedia.org/wiki/Polar_coordinate_system "Polar Coordinates Wiki").
-(In contrast, using x and y values to represent a point in space is called the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"]).)
+(In contrast, remember that using x and y values to represent a point in space is called the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"]).)

-**[Note: This could use a simple visual to show cartesian vs polar coords]** **[bd: I can make a visual for you. remind me if I haven't done it by the time you read this.]**
+**[This could use a simple visual to show cartesian vs polar coords]**

 So where does this leave us in terms of our code?
-We want to pick a random direction (polar angle) and random distance (polar distance) from the mouse position and represent those values in polar coordinates.
-Once we have those we can convert them back to Cartesian coordinates (x and y values) to be used for our `xOffset` and `yOffset`.
+When we figure out our offsets, we want to pick a random direction (polar angle) and random distance (polar distance) from the mouse position.
+We can then convert those polar coordinates back to Cartesian coordinates (x and y values) and use them as `xOffset` and `yOffset`.
 Let's modify our for loop inside of our `draw()` function to look like this:

-**[Note: Explain the trig conversion from polar to cartesian, or point to the math chapter section?]**
+**[Explain the trig conversion from polar to cartesian, or point to the math chapter section?]**

+**[Explain radians vs degrees]**

 	for (int r=0; r<numRects; r++) {
 		ofSetColor(ofRandom(50, 255));